 This is a short text that accompanied an exhibition at Chelsea Space in London, January 24th - March 3rd 2007

 The trade existed, flourished even, throughout the later part of the 19th century.
 Grainy photographs depicting sawn meter square cubes of ice, cut from the frozen crusts of freshwater lakes are waiting, stored as documents in relevant archives.
 You can visit luxury loft apartments inserted into the hollow remnants of bunker-like Ice houses – warehouses for frozen water - found in many former ports of Britain, especially in Bristol, Liverpool, and London.

 ‘[….] in a good day they could get out a thousand tons, which was the yield of about one acre.’

-The Ice Trade. like all trade in all markets everywhere exploits a momentary difference in the values that coexist, in different times and places, within a given marketplace – the difference is usually expressed as a price.
+The Ice Trade. like all trade in all markets everywhere exploits a momentary difference in the values that coexist, in different times and places.
+Within any a given marketplace, the difference is usually expressed as a price.
 Sawing rainwater that is temporarily frozen, and shipping it elsewhere, only for it to return as rain, is the momentary difference that enabled a million dollar economy to be extracted from the ecology of water.

 We could imagine a vast hydrologic cycle of creativity; a tiny portion of this creativity is momentarily solidified by artists into objects and images as artworks.
 These artworks are sawn from the studio and shipped by the curator into the place of exhibition, the gallery Ice House.
-Those artworks, those frozen shards of creativity that fulfill their utility are bought by collectors or curators, they are exhibited in homes and galleries, or stored forever in museums: they create a billion dollar industry.
+Those artworks, those frozen shards of creativity that fulfill their utility are bought by speculators or collectors, they are exhibited in homes and galleries, or stored forever in museums.
+We've created an endless billion dollar industry.

 At every stage, and at every moment artworks and artists are leaking back into the vast creative ecology, hoping to be frozen next time and capitalized.